UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/solving_linear_systems/solving_echelon_systems.md

 ### Dichotomy of solutions

-For solutions to reduced row echelon systems, there is a dichotomy that mirrors the case of
+There is a dichotomy that mirrors the case of
 [a single linear equation]({%link notes/solving_linear_systems/linear_equations.md %}#dichotomy-of-solutions).

 -----

-**Theorem**: Let $[ A \mid b ]$ be a linear system in row echelon form.
-The system has a solution if and only if whenever there is a zero row, the corresponding entry of $\mathbf{b}$ is also $0$.

-Moreover, if there is a solution, then there is a unique solution if and only if there are no free variables.
-Otherwise, there are infinitely many solutions.
+**Theorem**: Let $(A \mid b)$ be a linear system.
+Then
+- there are infinitely-many solutions,
+- there is a unique solution, or
+- there are no solutions at all.

 -----

-To understand the the proof of this theorem, we will poke at the algorithm above a bit.
+If $(A \mid b)$ is in row echelon form, then we can identify these which case we fall into very quickly.

+There is an equation with $0$ equal to a nonzero number if and only if we have no solution.

+Otherwise, the set of solutions of solution is parameterized by the free variables.
+If the set of free variables is non-empty, then we are going to have infinitely many solutions.

+If there are no free variables, then each time we solve out a free variable in the [algorithm above](#Algorithm-for-solving-systems-in-reduced-row-echelon-form) we are getting a single number.

+Since we know this behavior holds for all row echelon systems, we can also conclude it holds for all linear systems in general.